paulhibbing/Sojourn/cran-comments.md

 (This is the first submission of the Sojourn package.
 The possibly mis-spelled
     words are package names, sensor names, or author names.)

-* checking installed package size ...
-NOTE installed size is  5.4Mb sub-directories of 1Mb or more:
-    R   4.9Mb

-(This package includes models as internal data, some of which are large, e.g.
-    four neural networks ~4MB each.
-Some measures have been taken to reduce object size, but the package is still heavy.
-The objects are not intended for public use, and so a dedicated data package is undesirable.
-Therefore, they have been left in the current submission.)

 ** running examples for arch 'i386' ...
 [36s] NOTE
 Examples with CPU or elapsed time > 10s
                      user system elapsed